Vincent-Carrier/vcar.dev/content/blog/chess-engine/why-bother/index.md

 Chess engines today are insanely sophisticated, way beyond the skill level of any human chess player.
 Stockfish, the top program, can scale up to 512 threads, with over a terabyte of endgame positions in its database.

 Learning how computers play might not only make you a better chess player, it will also make you a better programmer.
-Writing an effective chess engine will test every inch of your programming skillset, including:
+Writing an effective chess engine will test every inch of your programming skill set, including:

 <div class='two-cols'>